scipp/beamlime/docs/user-guide/adding-new-instruments.md

 ### View Types

-Beamlime supports different view types for detectors:
+ESSlivedata supports different view types for detectors:

 - `raw.LogicalView`: Go-to solution for regular 2-D detectors, or for viewing individual layers or slices of 3-D detectors.
 - `xy_plane`: 2D projection onto XY plane, used when geometric information is needed.